-(1) Whole life Policy:
+(1) Whole life Policy :

 Under this policy premiums are paid throughout life and the sum insured becomes payable only at the death of the insured.
 The policy remains in force throughout the life of the assured and he continues to pay the premium till his death.
 This is the cheapest policy as the premium till his death.
-This is the cheapest policy as the premium charged is the lowest under this policy.
+This is the cheapest policy.
 This is also known as 'ordinary life policy'.
 This policy is suitable to persons who want to provide for payment of estate duty, make bequeathments for charitable purposes and to provide for their families after their death.